Ddystopia/rfcs/text/0000-local-default-generic-bounds.md

 - `!Forget` types - types with a guarantee that destructors will run at the end of their lifetime.
 Those types are crucial for async and other language features, which are described in [`forget_marker_trait`] Pre-RFC. <!--  Change to RCF and update link -->
 - `Size != Stride` is a [frequently requested feature][freaquently-requested-features-size-neq-stride], but it is [fundamentally backward-incompatible change that requires `?AlignSized` bound][size-neq-stride-backward-incompatibe].
 - [`Must move`] types will benefit from this too, further improving async ergonomics.
-- (Pre-RFC only) Feel free to suggest more use cases 😊

 [freaquently-requested-features-size-neq-stride]: https://github.com/rust-lang/lang-team/blob/master/src/frequently-requested-changes.md#size--stride
 [size-neq-stride-backward-incompatibe]: https://internals.rust-lang.org/t/pre-rfc-allow-array-stride-size/17933#the-alignsized-trait-and-stdarrayfrom_ref-8